raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 ![Maze trials](images/mazeJourneys_mazeTrial2.png)
 --- /print-only ---

-NOTE: You will need to make sure the robot goes back to the exact same place and facing the exact same way.
-Otherwise you will get different results each time and getting it right will become almost possible.
+NOTE: You need to make sure the robot goes back to the exact same place and faces the exact same way.
+Otherwise you'll get different results each time and it will become almost impossible to get it right.

 Use bits of tape or other markers to mark where your robot needs to start each time.